Carlosn04/peth-poa/README.md

 Install the package using npm:
 `npm i ethereum-network-automation`

-Examples of how to deploy networks using cli or built-in methods
+Examples of how to deploy networks using cli or built-in methods.
+Make sure Docker daemon is running.

 #### CLI
 ```